-When your accounting firm caters to a broad market, you will have to spend a lot of time and resources trying to attract profitable businesses, learn all their processes, and fulfill their respective expectations.
+If your accounting firm caters to a broad market, you’ll have to spend a lot of time and resources trying to attract profitable businesses, learn all their processes, and fulfill their respective expectations.
 Here’s everything you need to know on how to choose a niche market for your accounting firm.

 More often than not, people tend to only say yes to things that they personally find relevant.
 When something speaks directly to us, we often feel personally attached to it, or even invested in it.
 Taking the time to choose a niche market for your accounting firm makes it easier to identify, acquire, and then secure your dream clients.
 Moreover, framing yourself as an expert firm in a specific accounting niche is a much faster and less tedious way to generate more income.